 Dan speaks and presents on many different topics, but specializes in the art of coaching and motivating athletes who are in the process of transitioning to the professional level.
 He is a mentor to many athletes and believes strongly in a multi-faceted approach to athletic development.
 Dan challenges athletes to be difference makers not only on the playing surface, but also in life.

 Prior to working with The Hill Academy and launching Noble Sports and Performance, Dan played professional football in Europe as well as for the University of Guelph.
 It was in Guelph where Dan mentored under performance specialist Chris Mumford and world-renowned strength coach Vern Gambetta.
 Dan works closely with leaders in the strength and conditioning community to ensure evidence-based and relevant training practices in order to stay up to date on best practice for our athletes.

 Dan obtained his Bachelors degree from the University of Guelph and received his Masters of Science in Education from D’Youville College.
 He is an Ontario Certified Teacher (OCT), Certified Strength and Conditioning Specialist (CSCS) and proud husband of Crystal and father to Kaden and Isla.

-Coach Andrew is the newest member at the Hill Performance Centre.
-Andrew grew up playing competitive tennis and quickly transitioned into coaching, becoming an assistant tennis instructor at the age of 16.
-Since then, Andrew has worked as a tennis professional in Mississauga, Oakville, London and Muskoka during his early career.
+Coach Andrew has an extensive background in sport coaching and athletic development.
+Andrew grew up playing high performance tennis and quickly transitioned into coaching, becoming an assistant tennis pro at the age of 16.
+During his early career, Andrew has coached high performance junior tennis in Mississauga, Oakville, London and Muskoka.

 The Hill Academy Sports Performance Centre